NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

     <img src="images/LoadExt.png">
 <p>

-This tutorial will focus on the `models.py` file found in the`exts/omni.csv.reader/omni/csv/reader/`  directory.
+This tutorial will focus on the `models.py` file found in the `exts/omni.csv.reader/omni/csv/reader/`  directory.

- To learn more about the other files in the repository, please check the [Build an Omniverse Extension in less than 10 Minutes](https://www.nvidia.com/en-us/on-demand/session/omniverse2020-om1483/).
+To learn more about the other files in the repository, and the structure of one extension, please check the [Build an Omniverse Extension in less than 10 Minutes](https://www.nvidia.com/en-us/on-demand/session/omniverse2020-om1483/), explaining how to create on extension and the files coming with it.

 In particular, we will be focusing on the function `Generate`.
 Its workflow is defined as such: